Headless/cryptnote/README.md

     - Date of creation
     - Last updated date
   * User should be able to pin notes to the top
+  * User should be able to organize their notes via tags

 ### TODO NOW: